-- Make better and informed decisions: With the accurate data, you can understand where the major focus lies on.
+- Make better and informed decisions: With accurate data, you can understand where the major focus lies.

 - Data-based decisions with A/B testing: A lot of marketers rely on market research and testing to implement their strategies.
 So, the integration of A/B testing with heatmaps is sure to provide you with some big numbers.

 - Updating or revamping the website: If you feel that you lack in the design or content, do not change it completely.
 Try bringing updates and revamp it.
 Then, see how the users respond.
 This is one of the effective keys to constantly upgrade your site with heatmaps.

 You can’t argue with a heatmap.
 And these are sure to keep you at the win-win situation whatsoever.
 Just grasp well onto this tool.